Do Go On - 345 - Dame Julie Andrews

 He's excited his son's coming over, but his ex-wife says,

-He's like, well, he has been invited to go to the austrian alps
+So, well, he has been invited to go to the Austrian Alps.

-and like oh that does sound pretty good and they're going to be staying in a castle okay
+And they're going to be staying in a castle.

-and uh and christian anderson will be performing at the dinner julie andrews
+And, uh, and Christian Anderson will be performing at the dinner.

 Julia Elizabeth Wells.